melswain/km-api/README.md

 - `keyboards_count`: Filters vendors by the number of keyboards they provide.
 Value must be numeric.
 - `lower_price_limit`: Must be used with `upper_price_limit`.
 Filters vendors by keyboard price range.
 Value must be numeric.
 - `upper_price_limit`: Must be used with `lower_price_limit`.
 Filters vendors by keyboard price range.
 Value must be numeric.
+- `order_by`: Supports ascending sorting by any column in the vendors table (vendor_id, name, country, founded_year, website, headquarters).

 ### `/vendors/{vendor_id}`